-None of the developments have had a material effect on how the Group's results and financial position for the current or prior years have been prepared or presented.
+The application of the amendments to IFRSs in the current year has had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
 The Group has not applied any new standard or interpretation that is not yet effective for the current accounting period.